EladDv/Copal/README.txt

 Gamely
 Uriah
 -------------------------------------------------------------------------------------------------
-This work is licensed under the GPL-3.0+ license
+This work is licensed under the MIT license